 Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

-Strike Price Definition
+How a Strike Price Works

 Derivative trading, where the traded entity has underlying assets with the actual value, rely on Strike Prices to determine profitable trades.
 Call and Put Options are the most commonly traded derivative products with underlying assets consisting of equities traded at market value.
-The value of this derivative is dependant on the fluctuations in price of the underlying assets - which in turn is tied to the Strike Price of the options, as well as the time duration within which the derivative contract can be exercised.
+The value of this derivative is dependent on the fluctuations in price of the underlying assets - which in turn is tied to the Strike Price of the options, as well as the time duration within which the derivative contract can be exercised.
 Derivative entities yield the maximum profit when traded close to the Strike Price.
 The most significant aspect of a derivative unit is its Strike Price.
 Its predetermined based on various factors and written into the contract for the Option.
 For a profitable trade, an Option must be In The Money (ITM) stage, as close to or at the Strike Price.
 Strike Prices have standard denominations with fixed dollar amounts like $40, $42, $100, and so on.
 The value of the option is determined by the difference in the strike price and the price of the underlying stocks.
 If the Strike Price is higher than the underlying stocks price, the Call Option is Out of Money but a Put Option is In the Money.
 Fluctuation in the price of the underlying stock will determine the ultimate value of the option as theres a window of time within which the option can be exercised, and any change in the difference in values in the interim can turn the Options profitable.

 Example for Strike Price